Front (oceanography): Coastal upwelling fronts

 Near coastal zones, winds blowing parallel to the coast can generate wind-driven currents that create an Ekman transport away from the coast.
 This moves the upper water mass away from the coast and leads to upwelling of cooler water from depth, also termed coastal upwelling.
 The contrast between the cold water from depth and warmer surface water leads to the formation of coastal upwelling fronts.
 Examples of such fronts occur off the coast of Washington-Oregon-California and Peru-Chile.

 Western boundary current fronts

-In general, strong currents called western boundary currents form at the western boundary of continents.
+In general, strong currents called western boundary currents form at the eastern boundary of continents.
 These strong currents can transport water masses over a large distance, bringing them in contact with water masses that have very different properties.
 These differences in properties together with factors such as speed cause very strong gradients between the western boundary currents and the surrounding water, leading to the formation of western boundary current fronts.
 These fronts are among the strongest fronts that can be observed and can extend many thousands of kilometres in length.
 Examples of such fronts occur with the Gulf Stream, Kuroshio and Agulhas Currents.